Advanced Algorithms for Penalized Quantile and Composite Quantile Regression

-Applying existing optimization algorithms to (composite) quantile regression requires a non-trivial reformulation of the problem due to the non-linearity and non-differentiability of the loss and regularization terms of the objective.
-The well-known quantreg package for R \citep{quantreg} uses an interior point (IP) approach for quantile and composite quantile regression with the option of $l_1$ (lasso) regularization for the former and no regularization options for the latter.
-Although advanced IP algorithms in quantreg, such as the one using prediction-correction \citep{mehrotra} for non-regularized quantile regression, have greatly improved upon earlier attempts using simplex methods, the time spent on matrix inversion in IP approaches \citep{qrcomputation} motivates us to seek faster algorithms for quantile and composite quantile regression, particularly for high-dimensional data where regularization is required.
-In addition, following the conjectures of \cite{FanLi}, \cite{adaptiveLasso} showed lasso variable selection---currently the most commonly-implemented penalty for quantile regression---to be inconsistent in certain situations and presented adaptive lasso regularization as a solution.
-Our work in the present paper is thus motivated by both a search for faster quantile regression algorithms as well as the lack of publicly-available methods for adaptive-lasso regularized quantile and composite quantile regression, particularly for high-dimensional data.
+Applying existing optimization algorithms to (composite) quantile regression requires a non-trivial reformulation of the problem due to the non-linearity and non-differentiability of the loss and regularization terms of the objective function.
+The well-known \texttt{quantreg} package for R \citep{quantreg} uses an interior point (IP) approach for quantile and composite quantile regression, with native support for $l_1$ (lasso) regularization in only the former.
+Advanced IP algorithms in \texttt{quantreg}, e.g., using prediction-correction \citep{mehrotra} for non-regularized quantile regression, have greatly improved upon earlier simplex methods.
+However, the time spent on matrix inversion in IP approaches \citep{qrcomputation} motivates us to seek faster algorithms for quantile and composite quantile regression, particularly for high-dimensional data where regularization is required. \cite{adaptiveLasso}, following the conjectures of \cite{FanLi}, showed lasso variable selection---currently the most commonly implemented penalty for quantile regression---to be inconsistent in certain situations and presented adaptive lasso regularization as a solution.
+Our work in the present paper is thus motivated by both a search for faster quantile regression algorithms as well as the lack of publicly available methods for adaptive lasso regularized quantile and composite quantile regression, particularly for high-dimensional data.